troublecatstudios/noir/docs/reference/NoirEditor/EditorCoroutines/EditorWaitForSeconds.md

 <!-- tc:assembly NoirEditor.dll -->

-Suspends the <see cref="T:NoirEditor.EditorCoroutines.EditorCoroutine">EditorCoroutine</see> execution for the given amount of seconds, using unscaled time.
+Suspends the [EditorCoroutine](/noir/reference/NoirEditor/EditorCoroutines/EditorCoroutine/) execution for the given amount of seconds, using unscaled time.
              The coroutine execution continues after the specified time has elapsed.
              <code>
              using System.Collections;